Aliases for STAG2 Gene

 GeneCards Summary for STAG2 Gene

 STAG2 (Stromal Antigen 2) is a Protein Coding gene.
-Diseases associated with STAG2 include laryngotracheitis and tracheitis.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with STAG2 include Mullegama-Klein-Martinez Syndrome and Holoprosencephaly 13, X-Linked.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and binding.
 An important paralog of this gene is STAG1.

 Component of cohesin complex, a complex required for the cohesion of sister chromatids after DNA replication.
 The cohesin complex apparently forms a large proteinaceous ring within which sister chromatids can be trapped.
 At anaphase, the complex is cleaved and dissociates from chromatin, allowing sister chromatids to segregate.
 The cohesin complex may also play a role in spindle pole assembly during mitosis.